 Sixth sense, intuition, a gut feeling.
 I’ve heard and often repeated “trust your gut”.

-But I didn’t do it until the manipulative, narcissistic interactions with my (ex-)brother had me looking for a way out.
+But I didn’t do it until the manipulative, narcissistic interactions with an immediate family member had me looking for a way out.

-I was co-dependent (and still working on that).
+I was co-dependent (still working on that).
 I learned how to appease and give in, rather than listen to the niggling, uncomfortable warning that something’s not right.

 Gut Feelings – For Real?